Bordeaux mixture is an effective fungus treatment authorized for use in organic farming.

 Content – water, copper sulfate and lime

-Most relevant plants – grape vine, fruit trees, potatoes, tomatoes
+Most relevant plants – grape vine, fruit trees, potato, tomato

 What is Bordeaux mixture?

-It is usually used sprayed, and helps fight most types of fungal diseases.
+Spraying is the most common type of use, but sometimes people lather Bordeaux mix on trunks with a wide paintbrush.
+It helps fight most types of fungal diseases.
 Fungal diseases are due to mushrooms and fungus.
 Bordeaux mixture is often used against downy mildew, scab, fruit leaf curl, canker or European brown rot.

 When to use Bordeaux mixture